vcsreddy2004/vcsreddy2004/README.md

 ### Things I did previously

 Previously I worked on few backend technologies like Django, Express.
+Also frontend technologies like Angular.

 ### Things that intrests me